port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/examples/create-azure-resource.md

   </details>

-3. Create Port Action from [here](https://app.getport.io/self-serve) using the following JSON definition:
+3. Create a Port Action in the [self-service hub](https://app.getport.io/self-serve) using the following JSON definition:

 :::note
-Please make sure to modify JENKINS_HOST and TOKEN placeholders to match your environment.
+Make sure to replace the placeholders for `JENKINS_URL` and `JOB_TOKEN`.
 :::

   <details>